Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 enough.
 The idea of slow research was new to me and it took some getting used to, but thankfully I got around to doing more studying than coding for the purpose of this internship.
-It also paid off because I read so many things and got knew knowledge in my repertoire.
+It also paid off because I read so many things and got new knowledge in my repertoire.

 ## Progressive work going forward